Vieloooo/COS-ECE470-fa2022/README.md

 An minimalistic bitcoin-like blockchain implemented in Rust:

 - Segwit UTXO model, which implement P2PWPKH-like payment.
-The input redeem code `pk, sig` are moved in witness.
+The input redeem code `pk, sig` are moved to the witness part.
 ```Rust
     pub struct SignedTransaction {
         /// Transaction